patrickweng7/vip/Notebook-Aditya-Kumaran.md

 === Individual Notes: ===
 *  Imported libraries from deap required for genetic programming (algorithms, base, creator, tools, gp)
 *  Created fitness and individual classes, which will be represented as a tree structure made of primitives.
 Evaluation compiles the primitive tree from leaves to root node.
 *  Initialized primitive set and added primitives like mathematical operators (add, subtract, multiply, negative).
 Added custom primitives np.deg2rad(arity=1) and np.ceil(arity=1).
+Using functions with arity=2 often lead to errors, but I think these have to do with the functions' domains - this is most consistent when choosing functions with a domain of all reals that output reals as well.
 *  Registered four tool functions for expr (returns a tree based on a primitive set and maximum and minimum depth), individual, population, and compile (makes the tree into a function).
 *  Defined evaluation function, comparing the compiled function with the function we're trying to generate by minimizing mean squared error.
 *  Registered genetic operators for evaluate, select (tournament select, 3 per pod), mate (one point crossover), expr_mut, mutate.
 Added alternate mutation method, gp.mutInsert (inserts branch at a random position in individual).